survivejs/react-book/manuscript/08_building_kanban.md

 * `[hash]` - Returns build hash.
 * `[chunkhash]` - Returns a chunk specific hash.

-Using these placeholders you could end up with filenames such as:
+Using these placeholders you could end up with filenames, such as:

 ```bash
 app.d587bbd6e38337f5accd.js